Repeal Criminal Possession Laws

 "It's so hard to stay together passing through revolving doors.
 We need someone to talk to and someone to sweep the floors."

 Here's my point: we cannot, in good conscience, force other people to think or feel the way that we do about a subject, and we certainly should not be trying to do so through law.
-Until an actual crime has been committed - one in which someone other than the perpetrator is actually harmed - vice, morality, and other possession laws and rules only serve to empower authoritarians.
+Until an actual crime has been committed - one in which someone other than the perpetrator is actually harmed - criminal possession laws and rules only serve to empower authoritarians.
 And make no mistake, both of the Old Parties are becoming more and more authoritarian with each passing political cycle.

 It's long past time for Texas to shed these restrictive rules and laws, to be liberated from the long-failed "War on Drugs", and have just as much of an opportunity to reap the economic rewards of legalized cannabis and hemp farming in Texas as any other state in the U.S.